zwc1625/reading-errors-and-debugging-using-pry-nyc01-seng-ft-080320/README.md

    Now, in the terminal, in your pry console, type the variable name `this_variable_hasnt_been_interpreted_yet`.
 You should see a return value of `nil`.
-That's because the binding you placed on line 7 actually froze the program on line 7 and the variable you just called hasn't been interpreted yet.
+That's because the binding you placed on line 7 actually froze the program on line 7 but the variable you just called is declared  on line 8.
+It hasn't been interpreted yet.
 Consequently, our REPL doesn't know about it.
    Now, in the terminal, type `exit`, and you'll leave your pry console and the program will continue to execute.

 ## Instructions Part II: Using Pry to Debug